Mckenjay/crossplatform-all/README.md

 # flutter_cross_platform

-A Flutter Project about creating a cross platform application for web, android, and windows where there is 2 features that utilizes some built-in components from a device where the application runs.
+This Flutter Project is about creating a cross-platform application for web, Android, and Windows with two features that utilize some built-in components from the device where the application runs.